luphord/remcall/docs/specification.rst

 .. _record-fields:

 The following table describes the field declarations within a record.
-This declaration works exactly the same way as [method argument declarations](#method-args).
+This declaration works exactly the same way as `method argument declarations`__.

+__ method-args_

 .. raw:: html